ocentra/TabAgent/project_plan.md

    - Fetch files from Google Drive via API (with OAuth).

 3. **Summarization**:
-   - Generate concise summaries of web pages, articles, or PDFs using the phi4 model.
+   - Generate concise summaries of web pages, articles, or PDFs using the LLM model.

 4. **RAG-Based Answering**:
    - Store document embeddings in RxDB.